d3soxyephedrine/Tgbotcogvideo/replit.md

 ## Overview

-This is a Flask-based Telegram bot application that integrates with Large Language Model (LLM) APIs to generate conversational responses.
-The bot receives messages from Telegram users, processes them through either DeepSeek or Grok LLM providers, and sends the generated responses back to users.
+This is a Flask-based Telegram bot application that integrates with ChatGPT-4o via OpenRouter to generate conversational responses.
+The bot receives messages from Telegram users, processes them through the OpenAI GPT-4o model, and sends the generated responses back to users.
 The application includes user tracking, message history storage, and a keepalive mechanism to maintain uptime.

 ## User Preferences